Automating PostgreSQL Backups to Azure Blob Storage

 Managed identity authentication

 The CronJob needs permission to write to Azure Blob Storage.
-Used managed identity instead of storing access keys:
+I used managed identity instead of storing access keys.

 Created a managed identity: